PIH/openmrs-distro-pihemr/README.md

 - Once the root password has been set, you should be able to access the MySQL Monitor by running:
   ```$ mysql -u root -p``` followed by entering the password when prompted.

-- If you are running an environment where the dbevent module is configured to track database changes with Debezium,
+- If you are running an environment where the Debezium is being used to capture changes in the OpenMRS database,
-  then you need to make sure that whatever user you are logging in with has privileges on the binlog.
-You also need
-  to make sure that row-level bin logging is enabled in the MySQL configuration.
-That is done by adding
-  the following to your /etc/mysql/my.cnf file in the \[mysqld\] section and restarting MySQL:

 ```shell
 server-id=1